-Who Can File a Claim
+Who Can File a Wrongful Death Claim?

 For wrongful death claims, the statute of limitations is two years after your loved one’s death.
 If you file after this period, you may lose your right to compensation.

-What Is a Wrongful Death Claim Worth?
+What Is My Wrongful Death Claim Worth?